 Say What? by Angela DiTerlizzi

-when our daughter, Sophia, was just under a year old, and my days were happily filled with reading aloud books by Dr. Seuss, Margaret Wise Brown, Eric Carle, and Ruth Krauss and Mary Blair's retro masterpiece, I Can Fly.
+I wrote Say What? when our daughter, Sophia, was just under a year old, and my days were happily filled with reading aloud books by Dr. Seuss, Margaret Wise Brown, Eric Carle, and Ruth Krauss and Mary Blair's retro masterpiece, I Can Fly.
 I loved their repetition, their rhyme, and their seamless marriage of simple, yet stylized illustrations.

 At the same time, our little one was busily learning about cows, roosters, kitties, and the noises they make.
 I wondered, what are animals really saying with their everyday sounds?
 And, can animals understand their babies MOOs and BAAs like parents differentiate between their baby's GOOs and GAAs?
 While rocking Sophia in the nursery one early morning, I heard a horse whinny from the farm behind our Massachusetts home.
 I thought to myself, when a horse says NEIGH, does she really mean HAY?

 Then I began to write.

 I shared the manuscript with my husband, Tony, and he encouraged me to show it to his editors at Simon & Schuster.
 Much to my delight, they loved the concept and passed the story along to Allyn Johnston and Andrea Welch, the amazingly talented duo of editors at Beach Lane Books.